Accelerate Preclinical Drug Development

 In addition to the multidisciplinary group of scientists assigned to your project, you’ll find more people who are dedicated to helping you reach your goals.
 At the helm of your integrated drug discovery programs are experienced project leads who bring personalized attention and efficient management of contributing teams from across our organization.
 Our seasoned scientific advisory services (SAS) team adds value with insight and guidance for a smooth path to clinic.

 Understanding how and when to plan a preclinical investigational new drug (IND)-enabling program is an integral part of meeting specific milestones necessary for timely and efficient IND submission.
-Charles River has several decades of IND research experience, a unique range of services and best-in-class expertise to help clients successfully initiate and complete an IND-enabling program on time and within budget.
+As a preclinical drug development CRO, Charles River has several decades of preclinical research services experience, a unique range of services and best-in-class expertise to help clients complete an IND-enabling program on time and within budget.

 Integrated Drug Discovery Frequently Asked Questions (FAQs)

 What is the difference between an integrated drug discovery model and typical outsourcing models?